-I’ve heard these writing “rules” and dozens of others from the time I started pursuing publication.
+I’ve heard these rules for writing fiction and dozens of others from the time I started pursuing publication.
 And I’m ashamed to say, when I was new, I even believed some of them.

 The fact is, writing is an art, and in art forms, there are no absolutes.
 But when we’re new and hungry for success and validation, it’s amazing the things we take to heart.

 Mention the mere word “rules” in any group of writers, and you’re bound to start an animated, opinionated conversation.
-And the thing is, there are reasons most of these “rules” have been circulated for so long.
+And the thing is, there are reasons most of these rules for writing fiction have been circulated for so long.
 Usually pretty valid reasons.

 As the cliché goes, you need to know what the “rules” are and understand why they’ve been perpetuated.
 Then…then you can break them.

 Adverbs that end in –ly, for example.
 When I was green, it was hammered into my head…avoid them at all costs!
 Having since judged countless contest entries of unpublished writers over the years, I feel confident in saying why this rule developed.
 Because some inexperienced writers rely on –ly adverbs too much.
 Frankly, these words can be the tool of a lazy writer.
 A lot of times, -ly adverbs tell the reader instead of showing.

 Take, for example, these sentences:

 Okay.
 The sentence tells us how she is acting.
 But what if we tried to show the same things instead?